 I write of the dance between spiritual and physical, emotion bound in my poetry, and philosophy in prose.
-Dagaz lovingly enfolds the essential (and timeless) early works; newer pieces debut on Medium.
+Dagaz lovingly enfolds the essential (and timeless) early works; newer pieces debut on the publishing platform Medium.

 As an emerging author, there is little else to say beyond the backstory of Dagaz: